Linja82/Bluetooth-Serial-Communication-With-Arduino/README.md

 The LEDs should all have their ground leads connected to the Arduino's GND pin.
 Each LED should then be connected to digital pin 2 through 6.
 The bluetooth module needs 5V and GND for power.
 Those should be connected to the Arduino's 5V rail and the GND rail.
 The TX pin on the bluetooth module needs to be connected to the Arduino's RX pin and the RX pin on the bluetooth module needs to be connected to the TX pin on the Arduino.
 TX stands for transmit and RX stands for receive.
 This is why we don't connect RX to RX and TX to TX, if we did nothing would happen.
 ![alttext](https://github.com/Linja82/Bluetooth-Serial-Communication-With-Arduino/blob/master/Images/Bluetooth_Module%20Schematic.png)

+## USage
+Once you have all the components connected correctly connect your Arduino to your computer via a USB cable.
+Open the Arduino code from this repository and upload it to the Arduino.
+NOTE: Disconnect the TX and RX pins of the bluetooth module when you are uploading the code.